East-West Passenger Rail: Decline

 The rise of automobile ownership and the construction of the I-90/Massachusetts Turnpike drastically reduced passenger demand on the Boston-Pittsfield corridor.
 B&A service was also cut due to financial problems in the late 1930s and again after World War II; by 1950, Pittsfield was served by eight Boston-Albany round trips per day.
 On April 24, 1960, stops west of Framingham except for Worcester, Palmer, Springfield, and Pittsfield were closed; Boston-Albany service via Pittsfield was reduced to just 3.5 daily round trips.

-The NYC merged into Penn Central Railroad on February 1, 1968, followed by the New Haven on December 31.
+The NYC merged into the Penn Central Railroad on February 1, 1968, followed by the New Haven Railroad on December 31.
 Penn Central continued to run the daily Boston-Albany train (the former, nameless New England States) through Pittsfield until April 30, 1971.

 The intercity trips were taken over by Amtrak on May 1, 1971.
 Service between Worcester and Albany along the Boston and Albany Railroad route was discontinued, leaving Pittsfield with no passenger rail service for the first time in 130 years.
-Two weeks after taking over service, Amtrak added the Boston-New Haven Bay State, which restored service on the B&A as far west as Springfield; however, this service proved unpopular and was discontinued on March 1, 1975.
-The MBTA began subsidizing Penn Central commuter rail service between Boston and Framingham in January 1973.
+Two weeks after taking over service, Amtrak added the Boston-New Haven Bay State, which restored service as far west as Springfield; however, this service proved unpopular and was discontinued on March 1, 1975.
+The MBTA began subsidizing Penn Central's commuter rail service between Boston and Framingham in January 1973.
 On January 27, 1973, the MBTA acquired the line east of Framingham.
 Penn Central service beyond Framingham was discontinued October 27, 1975, as the state did not subsidize it.
 In response, Amtrak revived the New York-Chicago Lake Shore Limited on October 31, 1975, with a new section running on the Boston-Albany mainline and thus restoring service between Pittsfield and Boston.

 Conrail took over Penn Central on April 1, 1976.
 On September 26, 1994, some rush hour trains started to serve Worcester on Conrail trackage (which became CSX trackage on June 1, 1999), extending to other times beginning on December 14, 1996.
-Prior to 2004, select Northeast Regional trains would offer a Springfield-Boston service via an inland route.
+Prior to 2004, select Northeast Regional trains would offer a Springfield-Boston service via the so-called Inland Route.
 This route traveled northward from New Haven through central Connecticut and western Massachusetts, passing through Hartford and Springfield, then turned eastward and through Worcester and Framingham en route to South Station.
 With the electrification of the Northeast Corridor in 2000, Springfield–Boston service along the slower Inland Route (2:05 hours longer from Boston–New York City) was gradually reduced, with the last train discontinued in 2004.
 The MBTA acquired the rest of the line from Framingham to Worcester as part of an agreement announced in 2009.
-A 2012 agreement transferred ownership and control of the balance of the corridor, from Worcester to South Station in Boston, from CSX to the Commonwealth of Massachusetts.
+A 2012 agreement transferred ownership and control of the corridor from CSX to the Commonwealth of Massachusetts between Worcester and South Station in Boston.